Why do people so often

 main strategy of the right is to

-convince voters that the left is problematic, because without doing
+convince voters that the left is problematic.
+That is the only way the

 poor is too big (and today it is surely much, much too big), no one